snoww/loa-logs/README.md

 **Q: The meter window lags a lot when dragging around.**

 A: Are you on Windows 11?
-Disable blur in the settings.
+Disable blur in the settings (settings > accessibility).
 If you wish to have a dark background with blur disabled, also disable the transparency setting to have a pseudo dark mode.

 **Q: Why isn't my item level shown next to my name when others have it?**